-It’s no wonder that primitive populations included smoke in their profile of flavors applied to food.
+It’s no wonder that primitive populations created smoked foods.
 There was no way to prevent it.
 Until they learned to expose raw food to heat without exposing it to burning wood, smoke flavoring was unavoidable.
-As a result, apparently, humans developed a taste for smoked foods.
-And we have never looked back.
+As a result, humans developed a taste for smoked foods and never looked back.

 Newly abandoned notions

-Barbecue/BBQ and its variants enjoy more popularity in the United States than almost any other industrialized nation.
-The mere words conjure up mental and olfactory images of family and friends enjoying time together.
+Barbecue/BBQ and its variants conjure up mental and olfactory images of family and friends enjoying time together.
 A cleverly aproned cook tends to a hardwood fire while grillin’, roasting, and otherwise charring steaks, burgers, and sausages.
 He happily enjoys a beer, or at least a soda or iced tea, both heavily sweetened.
-If you get within 100 yards of a good barbecue, you can smell that wonderful smoke and your mouth starts to water automatically.
+If you get within 100 yards of a good barbecue you can smell that wonderful smoke and your mouth starts to water automatically–without ever having bitten into anything.
 If you smell the smoke, great BBQ can’t be far away.

 Enter the Pellet Grill!

-Happily, there is another way to master the Q without hiring your own pulmonologist.
+Happily, there is another way to master the Q without requiring the services of a pulmonologist.
 Pellet grills have penetrated the BBQ market, seemingly with very little resistance.
 There is a lot to like about these things.
-You can completely dispense with the oak/charcoal/propane warehousing, and just buy the conveniently packaged pellets, which are compressed sawdust.
+You can completely dispense with the oak/charcoal/propane warehousing and just buy the conveniently packaged pellets, which are compressed sawdust.

 And that’s not all!

-You can accurately control the temperature, come to think of it, which is also one of the great benefits of sous vide.
+Not unlike sous vide, you can accurately control the temperature.
 You can light the thing and WALK AWAY.
 Actually, you don’t even have to light it, you just push a button.
-Pellet Grills are MUCH more efficient with energy consumption and delivery than the traditional methods, so we don’t have to feel quite as guilty about global climate change, if you should love owls or something.
+Pellet Grills are more efficient with energy consumption and delivery than the traditional methods.
+We don’t have to feel quite as guilty about global climate change, if you should love owls or something.
 It would be nice to make real Q without releasing a huge amount of CO2 and CO into the atmosphere.
 Reduced Smoke Smoking!
 Oh, Sous-B-Q!

 There’s a short learning curve, so you should take a look at your product every half hour or so until you get used to it.
 That beats checking the thing every five minutes to make sure you haven’t got a cremation chamber in the cabinet–or a chilly mausoleum.
 How many cases of beer have been consumed under the guise of tending the charcoal?

 As long as you process SV below 140F/60C , carbon monoxide and nitrogen oxide will penetrate the surface–that’s what creates the smoke ring that pitmasters used to be so enamored of.
-The syringol and guaiacol won’t penetrate–but they can cling to the wet surface.
 The higher temperature, the more volatile those two substances become.
-Pitmasters apply this principle unknowingly, as they mop the proteins in the Q. This helps keep the surface below 140F.
+Pitmasters apply this principle unknowingly, as they mop the proteins in the Q. This helps keep the surface below 140F, as I mentioned.

 Then, at your leisure, put it in the pellet smoker just long enough to provide flavor and bark–it will take about 2-3 hours to achieve internal temperature.
-This is instead of 8-12 hours on even the pellet grill.
+This is instead of 8-12 hours or even more on the pellet grill.